edenspiekermann/iframify/README.md

 It does not work on [browsers which do not support the `srcdoc` attribute](http://caniuse.com/#feat=iframe-srcdoc) on `<iframe>` out of the box.
 However, there is [a very good polyfill for `srcdoc`](https://github.com/jugglinmike/srcdoc-polyfill) that you could include after iframify to make it work on these browsers.

-Other major thing to note: JavaScript is not imported into the iframes.
+Other major thing to note: JavaScript is not imported into the iframes, but can be with `scripts` option.

 ## Tests